-There are several effects that are missing from the present mock ASTRO-H analysis.
+There are several effects that are missing from the present mock XARM analysis.
 We briefly discuss their effects on our results.

-{\em Point Spread Function}: A systematic effect may arise from scattering of photons by a relatively wide Point Spread Function (PSF) of the SXT onboard ASTRO-H. The half power diameter is 1.3$\arcmin$ \citep{takahashi_etal14}.
+{\em Point Spread Function}: A systematic effect may arise from scattering of photons by a relatively wide Point Spread Function (PSF) of the mirror onboard XARM.
+Since XARM will have the same Soft X-ray telescope as Hitomi, we use the PSF of Hitomi to estimate the effect of PSF in XARM.
+The half power diameter of Hitomi is 1.3$\arcmin$ \citep{takahashietal16}.
 Strongly peaked X-ray emission at the center of relaxed cluster may contaminate the measurement of turbulent velocity at fainter, outer regions.
 Abundance peak in cool core clusters will result in stronger contamination.
 In the case of A1795, the fraction of scattered photons in a SXS field of view placed at the scale radius $r_{2500}$ from adjacent regions is estimated to be 25\% based on SXS simulations assuming the azimuthally-averaged PSF model.
-This effect can be corrected by simultaneously analyzing a series of pointings along the radius from the center and solving intrinsic distributions of the line shifts and width \citep[see, ASTRO-H White Paper on Clusters of Galaxies and Related Science by][]{kitayama_etal14}.
+This effect can be corrected by simultaneously analyzing a series of pointings along the radius from the center and solving intrinsic distributions of the line shifts and width \citep{kitayamaetal14}.

 {\em Baryonic physics}: The results presented in this paper are based on non-radiative simulations that do not include baryonic effects such as radiative cooling, star formation, and AGN feedback.
-These baryonic physics can alter the velocity structure of the ICM especially in cluster cores, where their effects are significant \citep{nagai_etal13}.
-Radiative cooling and star formation produces the multiphase ICM structure through thermal instability \citep[e.g.,][]{voit_donahue15}, but the cooling flow is regulated by periodic bursts of outflows from the central AGN \citep[e.g.,][]{fabian12,zhuravleva_etal14b}, generating the complex ICM structure in this region.
-However, the velocity structure outside the cluster core ($r\gtrsim 0.15 r_{500}$) is relatively unaffected by the baryonic physics \citep{nagai_etal13}.
-Furthermore, the ICM temperature has shown to be more homogeneous outside the cluster core with the inclusion of baryon dissipation \citep{rasia_etal14}, suggesting that the systematic uncertainties due to temperature inhomogeneities should be smaller.
+These baryonic physics can alter the velocity structure of the ICM especially in cluster cores, while the velocity structure outside the cluster core ($r\gtrsim 0.15 r_{500}$) is relatively unaffected by the cluster core physics \citep{nagaietal13}.
+While AGN feedback in the form of bubble or jet alone can be too inefficient to drive the observed level of turbulent motions \citep{reynoldsetal15, bournesijacki17}, hydrodynamical cosmological simulations that include the effects of both cosmic accretion and AGN bubbles are capable of reproducing the level of large-scale velocity shear and Doppler broadening measured in the Perseus Cluster \citep{lauetal17}.
+Further theoretical works are needed to understand the mechanisms of driving ICM motions as well as the roles and relative importance of AGN bubbles and cosmic accretion in and beyond the cluster core.